vn971/sbt-incremental-bug/README.md

 **Reproducing:**

-One alternative, you can just run ./reproduce.sh which will reproduce all the steps below (if you have Linux at least, and probably Mac, too).
+One alternative, you can just run ./reproduce.sh which will reproduce all the steps below (if you have Linux or Mac).

 Reproducing by manually editing the files: